zackjiri/solargraph/README.md

 A solargraph is a photograph of the sky exposed for months at a time.
 The camera is a can with a pinhole instead of a lens and a sheet of photographic paper curved around the inside; day after day, the Sun burns its own arc into the paper.

 **Solargraphy Viewer reads that image back as data.** It reconstructs the coordinate system hidden in the scan and assigns azimuth, elevation, day of year and solar time to every pixel - then lets you explore the same scene as a 3D model of the can, a year-long sun chart, a sky dome, or a comparison against measured sunshine data.
-A separate mode simulates real solar eclipses from published astronomical elements.
+A separate mode simulates real solar eclipses from published astronomical elements, and another shows the real night sky with the author's own astrophotographs placed on it.

 **See it live!
 Check out Solargraphy Viewer at [zackjiri.github.io/solargraph](https://zackjiri.github.io/solargraph/).**